microsoft/WhatTheHack/xxx-IntroToKubernetes/Student/Challenge-09.md

 - Install Helm client locally
 	- `./get_helm.sh`

-#### Use Helm in Azure Cloud Shell
+If you are using the Azure Cloud Shell, the Helm CLI is already installed and you can continue with the tasks below.

-If you are using the Azure Cloud Shell, the Helm CLI is already installed and you can continue with the tasks below:
+### Deploy With Helm

 - Creating a Helm Chart from a local package
 	- **NOTE:** You will need to create the expected namespace on the CLI when you run the `helm install` command (it is a parameter).
 You'll need to use the namespace found in this file that you used above